Track-On2: Enhancing Online Point Tracking with Memory: Methodology

 \boldparagraph{Patch Classification} We compute cosine similarity between decoded queries and multi-scale features $\bff^l_t$.
 The per-scale similarity maps are combined into $\bC^{{dec}}_t$ via a learned weighted average.
 We then apply a temperature, followed by a spatial softmax over patches in the current frame.
 The resulting $\bC^{{dec}}_t$ gives, for each query, a similarity distribution over patches.
 Training uses a $P$-way classification objective, where the ground-truth class is the patch containing the point of interest ($P$ is the number of patches per frame).

 \boldparagraph{Re-ranking} We observed that the true target patch does not always achieve the highest score in $\bC^{{dec}}_t$, but it typically appears within the top-k.
 For instance, \figref{fig:re_ranking:top_k} shows a case where the top-2 patch is closer to the true match than the top-1.
-To address this, we introduce a re-ranking module $\Phi_\text{re-rank}$:
+We validate the premise of re-ranking via an oracle analysis on DAVIS in~\figref{rebuttal:fig:reranking_oracle}, measuring the distance from the ground truth to the closest of the top-$k$ predictions in the correlation map $\bC$.
+As $k$ increases, this distance decreases consistently, indicating that accurate candidates are often present even when the top-1 match is incorrect.
+Rather than enforcing deterministic selection, using top-$k$ candidates increases the likelihood that the correct match is available for subsequent refinement.
+Motivated by this finding, we introduce a re-ranking module $\Phi_{\text{re-rank}}$:

 where $\bq_t$ denotes the refined queries after ranking.

 As illustrated in \figref{fig:re_ranking:module}, we select the top-$k$ patches with the highest decoder similarities and extract their features from the backbone using a deformable cross-attention block (a deformable MHA followed by an FFN).
 These features are then fused into the original query via a second cross-attention layer (CA), yielding refined queries $\bq_t$.
 We recompute the similarity map $\bC_t$ from the refined queries and supervise it with a classification loss.
 The \textbf{center} of the highest-scoring patch is used as the coarse prediction, denoted by $\hat{\bp}^{patch}_t \in \mathbb{R}^{N \times 2}$, which serves as the initial estimate before sub-patch refinement.